HomeMy WebLinkAbout1929-04-02 98

 how the spread of typhoid is carried from

-Canada to the States, and why adequate health
+Canada to the States , and why adequate health

 facilities should be established for the

-control of the spread of these diseases.
+control of the spread of these diseases .
 He

-foliie:>Station"wherelanti-toxin would be
+Polibe Station'whdrd} anti-toxin would be

 available for physicians at any hour of the

 night.
-He stated th9t other communities
+He stated that other communities

 are interested in this health unit, but none